 One other potential disadvantage is that the Trust will be liable to pay immediate Inheritance Tax on assets transferred into the Trust beyond the Inheritance Tax threshold of £325,000.
 This can be mitigated however, with good Independent Financial Advice.

 One alternative to setting up a Trust is to Gift your assets to a third party, your children for example.

-I don’t recommend doing this however, for a number of reasons.
+We don’t recommend doing this however, for a number of reasons.
 First and foremost, you lose total control over your assets.
 It might seem like nothing could go wrong and you have a close relationship with your children, but things can change.
 The most obvious example would be divorce, where your assets would be caught up in any settlement.
 Another situation could arise if your child died before you did, then your asset (home) would be passed to your child’s spouse, with no guarantee that they would continue to provide you with any continued support.

 There are also tax implications to transferring your property as a Gift and it could be very expensive for your children.